6.09.2016

 Collages with typed captions

-Students made NYC themed prints.
+3rd graders made NYC themed prints.
 The rubric consisted of inking, center registering, then hand-printing three clean prints from an original drawing etched in styrofoam.
+They also cut their styrofoam and reprinted within a large outline of the Statue of Liberty to make a sign for their Ellis Island reenactment.

 Aphrodite